Choosing the right builder for your restoration & refurbishment project

-Check that a tradesman is happy to do follow-up work
+Check that a tradesperson is happy to do follow-up work

-With a large restoration or refurbishment project, there can be extra complications and issues which don’t become apparent until after the project is completed and the tradesmen have left the site.
+With a large restoration or refurbishment project, there can be extra complications and issues which don’t become apparent until after the project is completed and the tradespeople have left the site.

 Lewis Sage - of UPS Home Improvements - has been a MyBuilder member since 2009 and has almost 170 positive reviews on the site.
 He explains his approach: